Rayko Daskalov

-Early years and Vladaya Uprising
+Early years and Radomir Rebellion

 Rayko Daskalov was born in the village of Byala Cherkva (today a small town), located near Veliko Tarnovo in the central north of the Principality of Bulgaria.
 He finished the High School of Commerce in Svishtov and in 1907 left for Berlin, the capital of the German Empire.
 There, he successfully defended a doctorate in finance or economics at the Humboldt University in 1911.

 Influenced by early agrarian leader and his fellow-villager Tsanko Tserkovski, Daskalov had become a BAPU supporter as a youth.
 He joined the party in 1911 and by 1914 he had established himself as one of its more active figures.
 Daskalov fought as a volunteer in the ranks of the Bulgarian Army during the Balkan Wars of 1912–1913, and his brother Petko died on the front.
 In 1915, Daskalov and other BAPU members were sentenced to jail for their alleged involvement in the Declusiere Affair, a British–French attempt to force Bulgaria into the Entente of World War I. In prison, Daskalov met Georgi Dimitrov and befriended agrarian leader and future Prime Minister Aleksandar Stamboliyski.

-After Entente forces had breached Bulgaria's defensive line at Dobro Pole on 18 September 1918, the retreating and deserting Bulgarian troops organised an uprising (known as the Vladaya Uprising) against the current government and Tsar Ferdinand of Bulgaria.
+After Entente forces had breached Bulgaria's defensive line at Dobro Pole on 18 September 1918, the retreating and deserting Bulgarian troops organised an uprising (known as the Radomir Rebellion) against the current government and Tsar Ferdinand of Bulgaria.
 The rebelling soldiers reached Kyustendil and Radomir and threatened the capital Sofia.
 In an attempt to stop the uprising, Daskalov and Stamboliyski were promptly released from captivity and envoyed to the insurgents.
 It was hoped that due to their popularity, the agrarian leaders would be able to persuade the insurgents into obedience.

 Instead of attempting to peacefully end the uprising, Daskalov, soon supported by Stamboliyski, put himself in charge of the rebelling troops.
 On 27 September, he proclaimed that the monarchist government of Bulgaria was to be overthrown and established the so-called Radomir Republic, with Stamboliyski as its president and himself as commander-in-chief.
 However, the government managed to rally loyalist troops and quickly crushed the uprising.
 The end of the rebellion was signalled by the capture of Radomir on 2 October, only five days after Daskalov's proclamation.
 Severely wounded in the arm in the skirmishes, Daskalov managed to escape to Thessaloniki, Greece by surrendering to the advancing Entente forces.
 As Bulgaria's involvement in the war ended soon thereafter in an armistice, he was pardoned and allowed to return to the country.